oemof/tespy/docs/tutorials/heat_pump_steps.rst

 it is necessary to specify a list of the fluids used in the plant.
 In this example we will work with water (H\ :sub:`2`\O) and ammonia (NH\ :sub:`3`\).
 Water is used for the cold side of the heat exchanger, for the consumer and for the hot side of the environmental temperature.
-Ammonia is used as coolant within the heat pump circuit.
+Ammonia is used as refrigerant within the heat pump circuit.
 If you don’t specify the unit system, the variables are set to SI-Units.
 We also keep the working fluid a variable to make reusing the script with a different working fluid easy.

 .. literalinclude:: /../tutorial/advanced/stepwise.py
     :language: python